 Category (NUnit) or

 TestCategory (MSTest) attribute on the corresponding symbols. xUnit provides the

 Trait attribute with the similar functionality.
 ReSharper is aware of these attributes and provides a number of related features.

 Browsing Test Categories

 In the Unit Test Explorer window, you can explore all existing categories in the current solution.
 To do so, in the Group by selector, choose Categories or Project and Categories.
 It is also possible to explore categories within a session in the Unit Test Sessions window.
 You can find the same grouping preferences under the Options selector.

 Executing all tests in a category

 From each test/test class belonging to some category, you can start execution of all tests in this category.
-To do so, press Alt+Enter or click on the action indicator, choose Run/Debug or Run All/Debug All in the action list, and then click the small arrow on the right and click on the category name or press Enter:
+To do so, press Alt+Enter or click the action indicator, choose Run/Debug or Run All/Debug All in the action list, and then click the small arrow on the right and click the category name or press Enter:

 Another option to run all tests in a category is to group tests by category in the Unit Test Explorer window, choose the category node, and then click Run Unit Tests / Debug Unit Tests on the toolbar or use the corresponding shortcuts (Ctrl+T,R / Ctrl+T,D ).